iamneek/EM-Noti/README.md

 # EM-Noti

-lets you read your top 10 gmails from primary inbox.
+- lets you read your top 10 gmails from primary inbox and sends a push notification when new gmail arrives.

-I made this as a learning project.
-I always missed gmail notifications as my browser did not send push notifications when not opened.
-So, I needed something specific to update me of my latest gmail.

-Snippets and subject line as shown in gmail UI is implemented.
+- Snippets and subject line as shown in gmail UI is implemented.

-- Automatically starts at startup.
 - runs in the background.

 ## How to try?